 - PPCALL (pay-per-call).

-Combine them all with other production costs, you should determine the correct price that would satisfy the upcoming demand.
+Combining them all with other production costs, you should determine the correct price to satisfy the upcoming demand.

 The 3 Suggested B2B Pricing Research Approaches